amper5and/voice.js/docs/API.md

 Forward voicemails and recorded calls to one or more email recipients.
 See `examples/forward.js` for examples.

 * id: String, required - The voicemail or recording conversation id
-* email: String or Array - The email(s) to forward to
+* email: String or Array, required - The email(s) to forward to
 * subject: String, optional, default `' '` - Email subject
 * body: String, optional, default `' '` - Email body
 * link: Boolean, optional, default `false` - Whether to include a link to audio and a copy of the transcript.